-- III.
-Arrangements should be in place between schools and arrangements should be in place for the start of the relevant school term. - IV.
-School is not required to wait for a formal diagnosis before providing support but does require the parent/carer to share all information relating to their child's medical needs.
+- Arrangements should be in place between schools and arrangements should be in place for the start of the relevant school term. - School is not required to wait for a formal diagnosis before providing support but does require the parent/carer to share all information relating to their child's medical needs.
 This should be later supported with information provided by healthcare professionals.

-School Medical register
+School Medical Register

-- V. Individual Healthcare Plans are one document that is used to create a Medical register of children with medical needs, not all children with medical conditions will need an individual plan.
-An identified member of staff (Joanne Devine / Kate Lunt) has responsibility for the medical register at school. - VI.
-The identified member of staff has responsibility for the medical register and follows up with the parents/carers.
-Equally, any further details on a child's Individual Healthcare Plan that may be required or permission for administration of medication is unclear or incomplete then the identified member of staff will ensure this information is sought from parents/carers.
+- All pupils with a medical condition are listed on Vulnerability Overviews.
+Some of the children listed here may also require an Individual Healthcare Plans however, not all children with medical conditions will need an individual plan.
+An identified member of staff (Kate Lunt) has responsibility for the medical register at school. - The identified member of staff has responsibility for the medical register and follows up with the parents/carers.
+They are also responsible for ensuring that details on a child's Individual Healthcare Plan are accurate and that any permission for administration of medication is sought and documented.